-All services performed by Certified Micropigmentation Expert Linda Krantz
+All services performed by Certified Master Micropigmentation Artist~Linda Krantz

 All Permanent Cosmetic treatments are not necessarily permanent.
 They can last up to 12 to 18 months for Microblading and 3 years or longer for other Techniques.
 The pigments we use are completely different than Body Art Ink pigments, which are most definitely permanent.
 PMU is not the same process as in conventional tattoos.

 You want to be prepared for the color intensity of your procedure to be slightly darker, sharper and brighter than is expected for the final outcome.
 It will take some time for this transition based upon how quickly the outer layer of your skin exfoliates.
 Expect the final color to lighten a few shades with the end result looking more natural.

 While these micropigmentation colors may initially simulate the exact color and toned desired, they will not always remain a perfect match.
 Your skin color will vary depending on; exposure to sun, cold, heat, medications, future medications and circulatory changes.
-Also, Linda uses only one-time disposable needles for every permanent makeup procedure.
+Linda uses one-time disposable needles for every permanent makeup procedure.

 - “Anyone can set up shop.”
 Most of these practitioners are under no accrediting body that requires a written, oral, and practical exam for certification.